lisawilliams/lisa/_posts/2017-10-04-Building-The-Trollbusters-Bot.markdown

 <h3>Why a bot?</h3>

-Well, because bots are fun!
-However, we also had a more serious reason to start experimenting with bots: they can provide faster triage and routing, getting people who are the targets of online harassment to relevant resources faster.
+Bots can provide faster triage and routing, getting people who are the targets of online harassment to relevant resources faster.
 In addition, a bot can be available 24 hours a day.
 Online harassment isn't a 9 to 5 business; many incidents happen late at night or in the early hours of the morning.
 Having a bot available to take users through a triage process to help them get to responses we know work 24 hours a day is something that's useful.

 <h3>Planning the Project</h3>